zama44/silana-lite-ofc/README.md

 Welcome to the official repository of **Silana Lite**, a WhatsApp bot built using `Baileys`, featuring many advanced capabilities.

 ## 📌 About Me

-👤 **Name:** Noureddine
+ (Im not a developper and I didn't learn any programming languages , i know just copy and past 🤣🤣🙏❤️♥️) 👤 **Name:** Noureddine
 📌 **GitHub:** [noureddineouafy](https://github.com/noureddineouafy)
 📌 **Instagram:** [@noureddine_ouafy](https://instagram.com/noureddine_ouafy)